Bencourt/gdaps2-2191-Team-C/doc/GameDesign.md

 	one mode, dungeon crawl

 ### Controls
-	arrow keys to move, z and x as accept and decline c to open menu, arrow keys to navigate menu possible extra contols:
+	arrow keys to move, enter and esc as accept and decline f to open menu, arrow keys to navigate menu possible extra contols:
     	Hold s and use the arrow keys to move the camera hold d and use the arrow keys to change the direction of the character